rvnlvrz/clinic-system/README.md

 Please observe *proper naming conventions.*

-For __branches__ , use *Surname*-edits. if you plan on making another sub-branch, name it with something relevant like diag-form for the changes regarding the _diagnosis_ form
+For __branches__ , use "*Surname*-edits". if you plan on making another sub-branch, name it with something relevant like "diag-form" for the changes regarding the _diagnosis_ form

 - - -
 Also do the same thing for the Visual C# Elements: